 12. Parties in Goa

 Who wouldn’t want to party when in Goa?
 It offers variety of options like beach parties, club parties, casino parties, cruise parties, private parties, music festivals and some secret parties in the hidden areas.
-I managed to get an invite to some secret parties, where I danced on the cold sand for the entire night on trance music.
+I managed to get an invite to some secret parties, where I danced barefoot on the cold sand for the entire night on trance.
 I must confess those were the best parties I’ve experienced in Goa.

 13. My Favourite Beaches

 Lastly, let me talk about the beaches.
 On my every visit to Goa, I’ve stayed at different beaches.
 After I found my favourite ones in Goa, I stopped wandering around to pick one.
 Ashvem beach in North Goa and Patnem beach in South Goa are undoubtedly my favourite beaches.
 Go there to find out why I say this.

 Best Time to Visit Goa

 Winter months (October - February) are the most pleasant.
 Summers (March-May) are extremely humid in Goa.
 Water activities and shacks are closed in the monsoons (June-September), but it is still a pleasant time to visit Goa as the entire state becomes lush green.
 I have made numerous trips to Goa in all seasons.

 Where to stay in Goa